 For the appointment of a Chairman, the NRC shall consider the expected time commitment.
-A proposed Chairman's other significant commitments should also be disclosed to the Board before the appointment, and any changes thereto should be reported to the Board.
+A proposed Chairman's other significant commitments is also disclosed to the Board before the appointment, and any changes thereto is reported to the Board.

 Prior to the appointment of a director, the proposed appointee shall be required to disclose any other business interests that may result in a conflict of interest in relation to the Company, and shall be required to report any future business interests which may develop post-appointment, that could result in a conflict of interest.